drreynolds/smuhpc-workshop/source/index.rst

 ..
-SMU HPC Workshop documentation master file, created by sphinx-quickstart on Fri May 17 10:43:48 2013.
+SMU HPC Workshop documentation master file
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 ######################################
-2014 SMU HPC Summer Workshop
+2015 SMU HPC Winter Workshop
 ######################################

-Welcome to the main site for the tutorials and hands-on exercises associated with the 2014 SMU HPC Summer workshop, sponsored by the `SMU Center for Scientific Computation
+Welcome to the main site for the tutorials and hands-on exercises associated with the 2015 SMU HPC Winter workshop, sponsored by the `SMU Center for Scientific Computation
 <http://www.smu.edu/academics/csc>`_.

 **Location**:  Fondren Library, room 103c

-**Dates**:   May 19-23, 2014
+**Dates**:   January 12-15, 2015

 **Times**: